raven-bootcamp/group3-recipe-search/README.md

 WHEN I click one of the links in the navigation
 THEN the UI opens up the corresponding section as a modal WHEN I click on a search result
-THEN I am presented with a quick overview of the recipe as a modal, with information on ingredients, dietary information and meal type, and option to get full details of the recipe via external link
+THEN I am presented with a quick overview of the recipe via a modal, with information on ingredients, dietary information and meal type, and the option to get full details of the recipe via external link
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
 ### User Story 2
 AS A home-cook
 I WANT to filter my search results
 SO THAT I can narrow down my search and find recipes that match my needs

-#### Acceptance criteria
+#### Acceptance Criteria
 ```
 GIVEN I need to find a recipe based on specific ingredients and needs WHEN I search by ingredients, and filter by available options (dietary requirements, diet type and meal type)